-DSWD Travel Clearance Requirements for Minors – 2019 Application.
-How to get DSWD travel clearance for minors in 2019?
+DSWD Travel Clearance Requirements for Minors – 2020 Application.
+How to get DSWD travel clearance for minors?
 Follow these easy step-by-step procedures in getting DSWD clearance to travel abroad alone or with your little loved one relatives and friends.

 If you are below 18, you can also make your dreams come true to travel the world solo or with your friends.
 Visit medieval places in Europe or explore the wonders of Asia, no matter where you want to start your journey, do not forget to secure your travel clearance.